Michelangelo Naim

 I'm still learning.
 (Michelangelo, age 87)

-Email: mnaim [at] mit [dot] edu
+Email: michi [at] basis [dot] ai

 CV Scholar Github LinkedIn

-Previously, I finished my Ph.D. at the Weizmann Institute of Science under supervision of Misha Tsodyks.
-During my Ph.D.
-I spent some time at Institute for Advanced Studies and at Kavli Institute for Theoretical Physics.
+Prior to this, I was an ICoN Postdoctoral Fellow at MIT, working with Guangyu Robert Yang, using AI to model the brain.
+I completed my Ph.D. at the Weizmann Institute of Science under the supervision of Misha Tsodyks.
+During my Ph.D., I spent time at the Institute for Advanced Study and the Kavli Institute for Theoretical Physics.
+Before that, I obtained my Bachelor's and Master's degrees in Physics at La Sapienza under the supervision of Giorgio Parisi and Alessandro Treves (SISSA).

 I am deeply committed to AI safety and its responsible advancement.
-I am particularly interested on the study of mechanistic interpretability and inner alignment in neural networks.
+I am particularly interested in the study of mechanistic interpretability and inner alignment in neural networks.
 I aim to make AI more understandable, believing that this will help us learn and grow faster.

 This website doesn't describe my current research, but it's related to things I thought about and would like to share.